tomreineke/bank-account-checker/README.md

 * Open the input.xml file in this project and replace the sample content by pasting the HTML from the clipboard.
 Save input.xml and run the main method in XMLTransformer.kt.

-* This will update the transactions.ts file, which you will need in the project "bank-account" to evaluate / aggregate the transactions.
+* This will update the transactions.ts file, which you will need in the project [account-app](https://github.com/tomreineke/account-app) to evaluate / aggregate the transactions.